artur-ciocanu/launch.en/help/extension-reference/web/adobe-analytics-extension/overview.md

 >[!NOTE]
 >
->The validator used in the Adobe Experience Platform Launch code editor is designed to identify issues with developer-written code.
-Code that has gone through a minification process--such as the AppMeasurement.js code downloaded from the Code Manager--might be falsely flagged as having issues by the Platform Launch validator, which can usually be ignored.
+>The validator used in the Adobe Experience Platform Data Collection tags code editor is designed to identify issues with developer-written code.
+Code that has gone through a minification process--such as the AppMeasurement.js code downloaded from the Code Manager--might be falsely flagged as having issues by the Data Collection tags validator, which can usually be ignored.

 #### Set the following report suites on tracker